 Jodie cole is a London based choreographer, movement director, and teacher.
 She undertook her BA in Dance Performance at Middlesex university, receiving an upper second-class honour.
-Jodie continued her training at London Contemporary Dance school where she developed an interest in movement and the breath and improvisation for devising.
-Jodie went on to teach within the community and has extensive experience teaching SEND participants, as well as being mentor to dance facilitators at Step Into Dance (Royal Academy of Dance).
-Alongside this she self-produced, choreographed, and performed a tryptic of one woman shows across London and the South West.
-Jodie has also performed with award winning choreographer Gary Clarke, Parkour Dance and H2 Dance.
+Jodie continued her training at London Contemporary Dance school where she developed an interest in the breath to support movement, as well as improvisation for devising.
+Jodie went on to teach within the community and has extensive experience teaching SEND participants.
+Jodie is also mentor to dance facilitators at Step Into Dance (Royal Academy of Dance).
+Alongside this Jodie has self-produced, choreographed, and performed a tryptic of one woman shows across London and the South West, as well as performing with award winning choreographer Gary Clarke, Parkour Dance and H2 Dance.

 Jodie currently runs workshops and movement sessions for institutions and community groups across the UK.
-As a movement director Jodie draws on her professional choreographic and devising experience as well and her work in community dance.
-She is especially interested in the joy of movement and the potential for full-bodied expression, and inclusive practice.
-Over the past two years Jodie undertook the MA Movement: Directing and teaching part-time, while she has continued to choreograph youth works for Step Into Dance (Royal Academy of Dance) with shows at Sadler’s Wells and Royal Festival Hall.
+As a movement director Jodie draws on her professional choreographic and devising experience, as well as her work in community dance, to generate or facilitate movement for the actor.
+She is especially interested in the joy of movement, the potential for full-bodied expression, and inclusive practice.
+Over the past two years Jodie undertook the MA Movement: Directing and teaching part-time, while she continued to choreograph youth works for Step Into Dance (Royal Academy of Dance) with shows at Sadler’s Wells and Royal Festival Hall.

 Devising movement, choreography for theatre, chorus work, contact improvisation, yoga, yin yoga, qi gong, meditation, dance improvisation, ballet (basic), tap (basic), jazz (basic), contemporary (professional), inclusive practice, wild swimming, jogging.